PretendoNetwork/website/docs/en_US/install/azahar.md

 If you see an error that says `Missing OTP backup on SD card`, you need to remove your system's battery and reinsert it to generate the OTP backup.

+If you see an error that says `The country configuration does not match the console region`, you need to change the country set in Azahar to match the region of your system.
+To do this, click `Emulation`, then `Configure`, then click `System`.
+Find the country drop-down box and select your system's country from the list, then click OK to save your configuration settings.

 ## LLE module setup in Azahar

 In Azahar, click `Emulation`, then `Configure`.